Intellias Announces Strategic Partnership with Zeekr, Expanding Their Software Engineering Team in Europe

 News provided byIntellias

-MUNICH, Dec.
-17, 2024 /PRNewswire/ -- Intellias, a global engineering and consulting partner to automotive OEMs and Tier 1 solution providers, is announcing strategic partnership with Zeekr Technology Europe, the European research and development center of Zeekr, a Global electric mobility technology brand, to further develop its software engineering capabilities in Europe.
+MUNICH, Germany, Dec.
+19, 2024 /PRNewswire/ -- Intellias, a global engineering and consulting partner to automotive OEMs and Tier 1 solution providers, is announcing a strategic partnership with Zeekr Technology Europe, the European research and development center of Zeekr, a global e-mobility technology brand, to further develop its software engineering capabilities in Europe.

 To enable this strategic partnership, Intellias has established a new software R&D hub in Krakow to support Zeekr's technological advancement.

-As a technology brand, Zeekr is committed to transforming the automotive experience through cutting-edge digitalization and customer co-creation, developing vehicles that dynamically adapt to user needs, anticipate preferences, and evolve alongside technological advancements.
-Through a focus on pioneering location-based services, intuitive AI-powered voice control, and a cloud-enabled infotainment ecosystem, Zeekr aims to deliver personalized, seamless, and deeply integrated digital experiences for its customers.
+As a technology brand, Zeekr is committed to transforming the automotive experience through digitalization and customer co-creation, developing vehicles that dynamically adapt to user needs, anticipate preferences, and evolve alongside technological advancements.
+By focusing on pioneering location-based services, intuitive AI-powered voice control, and a cloud-enabled infotainment ecosystem, Zeekr aims to deliver personalized, seamless, and integrated digital experiences for customers.

 The strategic partnership with Intellias will enable Zeekr to accelerate its vision, scale its initiatives, and enhance its capabilities to transform how customers interact with and experience their vehicles.
-The R&D center in Krakow will support this effort by working closely with the team in Gothenburg, providing end-to-end software development services, from infrastructure setup and requirements definition to solution implementation and testing.
+The R&D center will support this effort by working closely with the Gothenburg team, providing end-to-end software development services, from infrastructure setup and requirements definition to solution implementation and testing.

 Giovanni Lanfranchi, CEO, Zeekr Technology Europe